The ultimate guide to administrative tasks and duties

 5. Problem-solving skills

-• Come up with creative solutions to problems
+• Produce creative solutions to problems

-• Communicate well when problems arise
+• Communicating effectively when problems arise

 6. Technology and software skills

-Some common technology and software skills include:
+Examples of common technology and software skills include:

 • Proficiency with Microsoft Office products (Excel, Word, PowerPoint)